adaptivenetworklab/NetFlux5G/README.md

 # NetFlux5G

 NetFlux5G is an interactive graphical application for designing, simulating, and exporting 5G, wireless, and container-based network topologies.
-It provides a drag-and-drop GUI for building complex networks, configuring properties, and exporting to Docker Compose or Mininet scripts for deployment and emulation.
+It provides a drag-and-drop GUI for building complex networks, configuring properties, and exporting Mininet scripts for deployment and emulation.

 ---